Veronica Bielik Shows Off Her Hourglass Figure In Tiny Blue Crop Top And Jeans

 She wore her highlighted tresses in soft waves and let her locks fall over her shoulders and back.

-According to the geotag, the snap was captured in her hometown of Warsaw, Poland.
+According to the geotag, the snap was captured in Veronica’s hometown of Warsaw, Poland.
 For the selfie, she stood in her bedroom in front of a mirror.
-The snap was probably captured during the day time as her room seemed to be filled with natural light.
+The photo was probably captured during the daytime as her room seemed to be filled with natural light.
 She slightly tilted her head, looked at the lens, and flashed a soft smile.

-In the caption, Veronica informed her fans that her sexy ensemble was from the online clothing retailer, Fashion Nova, adding that she has several other crops tops from the brand in different colors.
+In the caption, Veronica informed her fans that her sexy ensemble was from the online clothing retailer Fashion Nova, adding that she has several other crop tops from the brand in different colors.

-Within four hours of going live, the snap amassed more than 54,000 likes.
+Within four hours of going live, the upload amassed more than 54,000 likes.
 Many of her followers also took to the comments section and posted 770-plus messages.

-“You look amazing in this color, suits you a lot,” one of her fans commented on the snap.
+“You look amazing in this color, suits you a lot,” a fan commented.

 “You are the most beautiful woman I have ever seen!” another user chimed in, adding heart-eyed emoji.